 Adjust the holders on the ends of metal rails to the proper angles before connecting them to the posts with appropriate fasteners.
 If you're installing a wood fence, bevel the ends of the rails with a circular saw before attaching them to the posts with screws.

-When installing metal mesh, cut the ends of the mesh at an angle so that the mesh follows the rails while the ends are straight with respect to the posts.
+When installing metal mesh for a chain-link fence, cut the ends of the mesh at an angle so that the mesh follows the rails while the ends are straight with respect to the posts.
 Install wood slats or pickets a uniform distance from the ground.
 You can either set them vertical or perpendicular to the rails.
 If you choose the first option, you may have to cut the bottoms to conform to the slope of the ground.